-If you like the tribal look, get it on your phone case using a variety of Sharpie colors.
+If you like the tribal look with your Sharpie crafts, get it on your phone case using a variety of Sharpie colors.

 Note: the original tutorial is no longer available – but you’re simply drawing on the back of the phone case with Sharpies in any colors you like!

 Doodling on a mug only takes a few minutes – then bake it to make the design stick.

 (This tutorial is no longer available but get the ultimate guide to Sharpie mugs here).

 Use a ton of colors to draw your favorite patterns on a pair of white shoes – I love these arrows!

 Use a Sharpie paint pen to draw any font on glass – just tape to the inside and draw!